u-an-i/Globe/distributables/Readme.txt

 control globe by W, A, S, D and arrow keys on keyboard

+if zooming closer results in a black image the map service does not support that zoom level

 the application not informs about failed retrieval of map tiles eg when the key is invalid, the window remains black in such case

-if the application does not start, you might need the Visual Studio 2022 X64 Visual C(++) Redistributable you can find at https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist
+if the application does not start, you might need the Visual Studio 2022 X64 Visual C(++) Redistributable you can find at https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist as of writing this line